-A 3.0 (B) grade point average is required to qualify for the Master of Science/Master of Fine Arts degree.
+A 3.0 (B) grade point average is required to qualify for the Master of Science/Master of Fine Arts/Master of Arts degree.
 If a student’s grade point index is less than 3.0 in any semester, or if more than 8 credits for grades below B- are received during the length of the program, the student’s record is reviewed by the department of enrollment to determine whether the student should be permitted to continue as a candidate for the degree or should be placed on academic probation.
 A student who receives more than two C range grades will be subject to a status review by the College’s academic committee.
 A grade of D will not receive graduate credit.

 An undergraduate who has consecutive semesters of below a 2.0 GPI will be suspended for either one or two semesters depending on the student’s previous academic performance.

 A graduate student may be suspended/expelled at anytime if their GPI or GPA falls below a 3.0.
 This is at the department chairperson’s discretion.